-I. Standard genome sequencing (81425, 81426, 0212U, 0213U, 0265U) is considered medically necessary when:

-- A. Alternate etiologies have been considered and ruled out when possible (e.g., environmental exposure, injury, infection, isolated prematurity), AND - B. Clinical presentation does not fit a well-described syndrome for which rapid singlegene or targeted multi-gene panel testing is available, AND - C. The member/enrollee's personal and family histories have been evaluated by a Medical Geneticist, Genetic Counselor or an Advanced Practice Nurse in Genetics (APGN), AND - D. The member/enrollee meets at least one of the following clinical findings: - 1.
+- I. Standard genome sequencing (81425, 81426, 0212U, 0213U, 0265U), with trio testing when possible, is considered medically necessary when: - A. Alternate etiologies have been considered and ruled out when possible (e.g., environmental exposure, injury, infection, isolated prematurity), AND - B. Clinical presentation does not fit a well-described syndrome for which single-gene or targeted multi-gene panel testing is available, AND - C. The member/enrollee's personal and family histories have been evaluated by a Medical Geneticist, Genetic Counselor or an Advanced Practice Nurse in Genetics (APGN), AND - D. The member/enrollee meets at least one of the following clinical findings: - 1.
 The member/enrollee previously had uninformative exome sequencing (ES), AND - a) ES reanalysis is not possible, OR - 2.
 The member/enrollee has unexplained epilepsy diagnosed at any age, OR - 3.
-The member/enrollee has global developmental delay or intellectual disability with onset prior to age 18 years, OR - 4.
-The member/enrollee was diagnosed with at least one congenital anomaly (functional and/or structural), OR - 5.
-The member/enrollee has at least TWO of the following: - a) Bilateral sensorineural hearing loss of unknown etiology, OR - b) Symptoms of a complex neurological disorder (e.g., dystonia, hemiplegia, spasticity, epilepsy, myopathy, muscular dystrophy), OR - c) Family history suggestive of a genetic etiology, including consanguinity, OR - d) Clinical or laboratory findings suggestive of an inborn error of metabolism, OR - e) Autism, OR
+The member/enrollee has global developmental delay or intellectual disability with onset prior to age 18 years, OR